|Operational Conditions Reports|

 Tuesday, September 30, 2014 There are currently no reports of harmful algae in this region.
 No impacts are expected.
 Last report: Tuesday, December 27, 2011

 Forecast Region Maps

-Monday, July 28, 2014 There is currently no indication of Karenia brevis (commonly known as Texas red tide) along the coast of Texas.
-No respiratory irritation is expected Monday, July 28 through Monday, August 4.
+Monday, September 29, 2014 Karenia brevis (commonly known as Texas red tide) ranges from not present to low concentrations along the coast of Texas.
+No respiratory irritation is expected alongshore Texas Monday, September 29 through Thursday, October 2.
 Check http://tidesandcurrents.noaa.gov/hab/beach_conditions.html for recent, local observations.

 Harmful algal blooms of Karenia brevis, the organism responsible for red tide in the Gulf of Mexico, can impact the health of humans and animal life.
 The blooms are patchy in nature and the impacts vary by location and throughout the day depending on nearby bloom concentrations, ocean currents, surf conditions, and wind speed and direction.
 The NOAA HAB-OFS Conditions Report identifies whether or not there are K. brevis cell concentrations.
 When K. brevis cell concentrations are present, the report indicates the general location and provides forecasts of the highest potential level of associated respiratory irritation as described here.
 The Conditions Reports are based on the analysis of information from HAB-OFS Contributors & Data Providers.

 The Local Beach Conditions page provides a list of sources for up-to-date information about the observed, local beach conditions in Florida and Texas.
 During a K. brevis bloom, the Conditions Report and resources on the Local Beach Conditions page may help you find an unaffected beach nearby.
 For health information and resources, see the Health Information page.